-Risks Relating to Ownership of Company Securities
+Risks Relating to Ownership of Our Securities

-- The price of our Class A Common Stock and our warrants may be volatile. - Warrants are or may become exercisable for shares of our common stock, and additional shares of our common stock may become issuable, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders. - The Public Warrants may never be in the money, and they may expire worthless and the terms of the warrants may be amended in a manner adverse to a holder if holders of at least 65% of the then-outstanding Public Warrants approve of such amendment. - We may redeem unexpired Public Warrants prior to their exercise at a time that is disadvantageous to holders of the Public Warrants, thereby making the Public Warrants worthless. - Our dual-class structure may impact the stock price of our Class A Common Stock. - We are an emerging growth company within the meaning of the Securities Act, and if we take advantage of certain exemptions from disclosure requirements available to "emerging growth companies," this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - We may incur debt or assume contingent or other liabilities or dilute our stockholders in connection with acquisitions or strategic alliances. - Future sales, or the perception of future sales, by us or our stockholders in the public market could cause the market price for our Class A Common Stock to decline. - The NYSE may delist our securities from trading on its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions. - Because there are no current plans to pay cash dividends on our Class A Common Stock for the foreseeable future, holders of our Class A Common Stock may not receive any return on investment unless such holder sells their Class A Common Stock for a price greater than that which such holder paid for it. - If securities analysts do not publish research or reports about our business or if they downgrade our stock or our sector, our stock price and trading volume could decline. - We will incur significant increased expenses and administrative burdens as a public company, which could have an adverse effect on its business, financial condition and results of operations. - If we are unable to maintain effective internal control over financial reporting, investors may lose confidence in the accuracy of our reported financial information and this may lead to a decline in our stock price. - Delaware law and our governing documents contain certain provisions, including anti-takeover provisions, that limit the ability of stockholders to take certain actions and could delay or discourage takeover attempts that stockholders may consider favorable. - Our Charter designates a state or federal court located within the State of Delaware as the sole and exclusive forum for substantially all disputes between us and our stockholders, which could limit our stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers, stockholders, employees, or agents.
+- The price of our Class A Common Stock may be volatile. - Warrants are or may become exercisable for shares of our common stock which could result in dilution to our stockholders. - WarrantS may never be in the money, and they may expire worthless and the terms of the warrants may be amended in a manner adverse to a holder. - Our dual-class structure may impact the stock price of our Class A Common Stock. - We may incur debt or assume contingent or other liabilities or dilute our stockholders. - The NYSE may delist our securities from trading on its exchange. - Because there are no current plans to pay cash dividends on our Class A Common Stock , holders of our Class A Common Stock may not receive any return on investment. - The Series A Preferred Stock contains covenants that may limit our business flexibility. - Holders of the Series A Preferred Stock may convert their securities into Class A Common Stock. - If we are unable to maintain effective internal control over financial reporting, investors may lose confidence in the accuracy of our reported financial information and this may lead to a decline in our stock price. - Delaware law and our governing documents contain certain provisions, including anti-takeover provisions, that limit the ability of stockholders to take certain actions and could delay or discourage takeover attempts. - Our Charter designates a state or federal court located within the State of Delaware as the sole and exclusive forum for substantially all disputes between us and our stockholders.